Areas of Interest

 Grant Eligibility Criteria

 1) Grants from the Selby Foundation are restricted to 501(c) 3 non-profit entities (or equivalent) that are located within Sarasota, Manatee, Charlotte or DeSoto counties.
-On rare occasions, exceptions are made for groups outside of these counties who can demonstrate that a majority of their clients (>50%) come from within our 4-county service area, but you must contact the Foundation President to discuss the details before your application will be accepted.
+On rare occasions, exceptions are made for groups outside of these counties who can demonstrate that a majority of their clients (>50%) come from within our 4-county service area, but you must contact the Foundation Executive Director to discuss the details before your application will be accepted.

 2) Grants from the Selby Foundation are also generally restricted to capital expenditures [see Areas of Interest above].

 3) Organizations that have previously received Selby funding may not apply again until at least one year after the approval of their previous final report.
-Organizations that have never applied for a Selby grant (or who have not received one within 5 years) are encouraged to contact our President for a preliminary discussion before applying.
+Organizations that have never applied for a Selby grant (or who have not received one within 5 years) are encouraged to contact our President and CEO for a preliminary discussion before applying.
 All previous grant requirements must be fulfilled to the Foundation’s satisfaction before the organization will be eligible to apply again.